human-conditions/yodrew.github.io-original/_includes/blurb.md

 <!---->
 ##### relief, rest, recovery

-When the door shuts and the lights go out, it begins.
+When the door shuts and lights go out, the miracles begin.

 - instant relief from distress and overstimulation
 - profound rest from exhaustion